For-Sale-In-Tartu/for-sale/README.md

-# Peterson books
+# Jordan Peterson books
-12 Rules for Life & Beyond Order
+Two books by the legend, Jordan Peterson, 12 Rules for Life & Beyond Order, neither of which I've read ¯\_(ツ)_/¯

 €5 each or €8 for both